Nikos-Michelis/Yugioh-DataBase/README.md

 # Yugioh-DataBase
 I have created a comprehensive YuGiOh database using Java and MySQL.
-- First, create the two tables using the file 'yugi_db_cards.sql'
+- First, create the two tables using the file 'yugioh_db_cards.sql'
 - Then, use the Java code to fetch data, such as images and other information.
 <h1>Card-Table</h1>